caycefischer/webcraft/colophon.markdown

 description: "Web-Craft is the capstone project of Zachary Kain, submitted for DART 450 'Web Interventions'."
 ---

-Web-Craft was meticulously hand-coded and designed with [Sublime Text 2](sublimetext.com) and the [Google Chrome Developer Tools](https://developers.google.com/chrome-developer-tools/) on a Late-2011 Macbook Pro 15″.
+Web-Craft was meticulously hand-coded and designed with [Sublime Text 2](sublimetext.com) and the [Chrome Developer Tools](https://developers.google.com/chrome-developer-tools/) on a Late-2011 Macbook Pro 15″.

 - - -